-Karnataka: Congress councillor blames daughter’s murder on ‘love jihad’
+Karnataka chief minister rejects ‘love jihad’ allegation in murder of Congress councillor’s daughter

 “Love jihad” is a Hindutva conspiracy theory that Muslim men lure Hindu women into romantic relationships in order to convert them to Islam.

-On Thursday, Neha Hiremath, a first-year Master of Computer Applications student and daughter of Hubballi Dharwad Municipal Corporation Councillor Niranjan Hiremath, was killed at the KLE Technological University by her former classmate Fayaz, a resident of Savadatti in Belagavi district.
+The victim’s father, Niranjan Hiremath, on Friday alleged that the murder may have been a case of “love jihad”, The Indian Express reported.
+Niranjan Hiremath is councillor from the Hubballi Dharwad Municipal Corporation representing the Congress.

+However, the chief minister dismissed the father’s claim.
+“Whatever murder happened is due to personal reasons,” Siddaramaiah said.
+“The law and order situation is very good in Karnataka.
+It is our duty to maintain law and order and we are doing it.”

-The incident was captured on CCTV camera.
-The footage shows Fayaz stabbing Neha Hiremath several times before fleeing, the police said, according to The Indian Express.
+Fayaz, a resident of Savadatti in Belagavi district, was captured on CCTV camera stabbing Neha Hiremath several times before fleeing, the police said, according to The Indian Express.

 On Friday, Niranjan Hiremath told reporters that his family was aware that Fayaz was harassing his daughter.
 “When my daughter was pursuing BCA [Bachelor of Computer Applications], he also enrolled in the same college but failed,” Niranjan Hiremath said.
 “He was pestering my daughter for a love relationship, but she refused.”